kubermatic/kubermatic/docs/proposals/user-management.md

   verbs: ["get", “update”, "create", "delete", "patch"]
 ```

-If we were to generate a `Role` for a different `Group` let’s say `Reader` the only difference would be in the `verbs` field and the `name`
+If we were to generate a `Role` for a different `Group` let’s say `readers` the only difference would be in the `verbs` field and the `name`

 ```
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
   namespace: kubermatic
-  name: cluster-reader-role-projectIdentity
+  name: kubermatic:cluster:readers-htwhln8jnb
 rules:
 - apiGroups: ["kubermatic.k8s.io"]
   resources: [“clusters”]